luisdiogo2071317/azure-docs.pt-pt/articles/security-center/security-center-app-services.md

 ## <a name="see-also"></a>Consulte também
 Neste artigo, aprendeu a utilizar as capacidades de monitorização no Centro de Segurança do Azure.
 Para saber mais acerca do Centro de Segurança do Azure, consulte o seguinte:

-* [Definir políticas de segurança no Centro de Segurança do Azure](security-center-azure-policy.md): saiba como configurar definições de segurança no Centro de Segurança do Azure.
+* [Definir políticas de segurança no Centro de segurança do Azure](tutorial-security-policy.md): Saiba como configurar definições de segurança no Centro de segurança do Azure.
-* [Gerir e responder a alertas de segurança no Centro de Segurança do Azure](security-center-managing-and-responding-alerts.md): saiba como gerir e responder a alertas de segurança.
+* [Gerir e responder a alertas de segurança no Centro de segurança do Azure](security-center-managing-and-responding-alerts.md): Saiba como gerir e responder a alertas de segurança.
-* [Monitorizar soluções de parceiros com o Centro de Segurança do Azure](security-center-partner-solutions.md): saiba como monitorizar o estado de funcionamento das suas soluções de parceiros.
+* [Monitorizar soluções de parceiros no Centro de segurança do Azure](security-center-partner-solutions.md): Saiba como monitorizar o estado de funcionamento das soluções dos seus parceiros.
-* [Azure Security Center FAQ (FAQ do Centro de Segurança do Azure)](security-center-faq.md): encontre as perguntas mais frequentes acerca de como utilizar o serviço.
+* [FAQ do Centro de segurança do Azure](security-center-faq.md): Encontre as perguntas mais frequentes acerca de como utilizar o serviço.
-* [Blogue de Segurança do Azure](http://blogs.msdn.com/b/azuresecurity/): encontre publicações no blogue acerca da segurança e conformidade do Azure.
+* [Blog de segurança do Azure](http://blogs.msdn.com/b/azuresecurity/): Encontre mensagens do blogue acerca da segurança e conformidade do Azure.